dotnet/machinelearning/docs/code/MlNetCookBook.md

         // Label: kind of iris.
         Label: ctx.LoadText(4)
     ),
-    // Default separator is tab, but the dataset has comma.
+    // Default separator list only contains a tab, but the dataset has comma.
-    separatorChar: ',');
+    separators: new[] { ',' });

 // Read the data.
 var data = reader.Read(dataPath);